europace/kex-angebote-api/README.md

 ### Datenkontext

-This type is a String which can currelty have the following values
+This type is a String which can currently have one of the following values
 * TESTUMGEBUNG
 * ECHTGESCHAEFT

 ### Finanzierungszweck

-This type is a String which can currelty have the following values
+This type is a String which can currently have one of the following values
 * UMSCHULDUNG
 * FREIE_VERWENDUNG
 * FAHRZEUGKAUF